Discover the Best Places to See Florida's Manatees

 Here are some additional locations for manatee viewing in Florida’s outdoors:

-Citrus County’s Chassahowitzka River, south of Homosassa Springs and considered one of the most scenic rivers in all of Florida.
-I recommend you travel with a guide unless you know the area as you will get more from your visit and spot more wildlife, especially manatees.
-Try Carla at Kayak Karavan who is from the area.
+Citrus County's Chassahowitzka River south of Homosassa Springs and considered one of the most scenic rivers in all of Florida.
+Travel with a guide (Aardvark Florida Kayak Company) unless you know the area as you will get more from your visit and spot more wildlife, including manatees.

-Hernando County's Weeki Wachee River flows over seven miles to the Gulf of Mexico.
-Manatees travel up and own the river often in route to the warm Weeki Wachee Springs.
-You may want to start at the Weeki Wachee Springs Park or take an easy kayak down the translucent waterway with a shallow sandy bottom.
-The slow, easy, five-mile, three-hour kayak paddle downstream is an ideal day on the water.
-Paddling Adventures, located adjacent to the Weeki Wachee Park, will provide equipment and tips for an enjoyable kayak ride.
+The Weeki Wachee River located on Florida's Adventure Coast in Hernando County is another popular spot for manatees as they travel up and down the river often in route to the Weeki Wachee Springs.
+You may want to start at the Weeki Wachee Springs State Park or take an easy kayak down the translucent waterway with a shallow sandy bottom.
+The slow, easy, five-mile, three-hour kayak paddle downstream is an ideal day on the water and you are likely to spot manatees along the way.
+Boating In Florida, located adjacent to the Weeki Wachee Park, will provide equipment and tips for an enjoyable kayak ride.
 You’ll paddle under a shady natural canopy of cypress and oak trees while enjoying plenty of wildlife.
-They also provides transportation back to the park, making it an easy one way, downstream paddle.
+They also provide transportation back to the park, making it an easy one way, downstream paddle.

 Mosquito Lagoon, Merritt Island National Wildlife Refuge